Lîf the Thief

 The mounted guards caught up to the panting elf just as he reached the mid-point of the bridge and climbed onto the edge of the impressive stone structure.

 “You wouldn’t dare.”
 The voice said, emanating from a human man as he approached upon his horse.
 He was elderly and rotund, with thin hair and pale skin.
-His exquisite robes dangled on either side of the horse, and the considerable amount of opulent jewelry had to be worth more than most towns.
+His exquisite robes dangled on either side of his white steed, and the considerable amount of opulent jewelry he wore had to be worth more than most towns – residents included.

 “Oh, yeah?”
 Lîf replied.
 “What makes you so sure?”